PoisotLab/ms_metaweb_transfer/manuscript.md

-on learning an embedding of a metaweb of trophic interactions for European mammals [known interaction; @Maiorano2020TetEu; @Maiorano2020DatTet], and based on phylogenetic relationships between mammals globally [@Upham2019InfMam], transfer this representation to the pool of mammals in Canada (no known interactions in this instance).
+on learning an embedding of a metaweb of trophic interactions for European mammals [known interaction; @Maiorano2020TetEu; @Maiorano2020DatTet], and based on phylogenetic relationships between mammals globally [@Upham2019InfMam], infer this representation for the pool of mammals in Canada (no known interactions in this instance).

 ![Overview of the phylogenetic transfer learning of species interactions